baasbox/docs/SDK/Android/user_guide_android.rst

 Creating and saving objects
 ---------------------------

-To save instances on the server you use the createDocument method of App.bbox, For example, this code snippet adds an entry to an address book.
+To save instances on the server you use the ``createDocument`` method of **App.bbox**, For example, this code snippet adds an entry to an address book.

 .. code-block:: c